think-small/guildcars/README.md

 containing the business logic are marked with internal access modifiers and only a few interfaces are provided for clients to utilize.

 The choice was made to encapsulate data access logic even though Entity Framework 6 was used.
-While the argument that Entity Framework itself is a repository and doesn't need further abstraction is valid, the benefits gained from seprating its use from the rest of the application outweighed the redundant abstraction.
+While the argument that Entity Framework itself is a repository and doesn't need further abstraction is valid, the benefits gained from separating its use from the rest of the application outweighed the redundant abstraction.
 This allowed for greater maintainability and testability of the codebase.

 ## Features